 Cognitive Behavioral Therapy

 Research shows that cognitive behavioral therapy (CBT) is one of the most effective therapy modalities overall.
 It is especially effective to reduce the severity of a wide range of psychiatric symptoms.
-A primary focus of CBT is identifying is identifying negative or inaccurate thoughts and beliefs that drive painful emotions and maladaptive behaviors.
+A primary focus of CBT is identifying negative or inaccurate thoughts and beliefs that drive painful emotions and maladaptive behaviors.

 Specifically, in the case of dissociative disorders, CBT focuses on addressing obsessive thoughts that exacerbate derealization and on developing behaviors that counteract or distract from these thoughts.
 Behavioral treatment can also incorporate grounding techniques to counteract disembodiment and other dissociative symptoms.